“Give me all the notes on the keyboard, and I can do nothing. Give me three notes and I can make a symphony.”

 “Wistful Thinking” (summer 2017)

 Here’s the first song I wrote a couple of years ago, also in its original, raw form.
-I think it’s cool and says exactly what I wanted to say around that time (late 2015).
+I think it’s cool and says exactly what I wanted to say around that time.

-The playlists below are all covers, arranged by my whims
+The playlists below are all covers, arranged by whatever happens to strike my fancy